-India is a land of colourful festivals with its roots deep in legends, heritage, traditions and beliefs.
-The festivals are a time of joy, togetherness, celebrations, a chance to wear and dine in luxury.
+India is a land of colorful festivals with its roots deep in legends, heritage, traditions, and beliefs.
+The festivals are a time of joy, togetherness, celebrations, a chance to wear, and dine in luxury.
 Navaratri is the longest celebrated festivals in India.
-The festival is celebrated in different names in dinner parts of the country- Durga Puja, Dasara, Ayudha pooja etc.
+The festival is celebrated in different names in dinner parts of the country- Durga Puja, Dasara, Ayudha pooja, etc.

 Navaratri, as the name suggests, nine nights dedicated to Goddess Sakthi or Durga.
 The festival is celebrated during the month of Ashvin Sud(September – October).
 Many legends are connected to the celebration of Navaratri festivals.

 According to one legend, the mighty demon Mahishasure prayed to Lord Shiva and got a boon of immortality.
 The demon became a living terror for all living beings on earth.
 So Brahma, Vishnu, and Shiva combined their powers to give birth to Goddess Sakthi.
 The goddess took the form of a beautiful lady.
 Mahishasura saw the Goddess Durga and was struck by her beauty.
 He approached the goddess with the intention of marriage.
 The goddess wanted the demon to duel with her before she consented for marriage.
 The duel lasted for 9 long days and she beheaded him on the 10th day which is celebrated as Vijayadashami.
 On the 10th day, the Idol of Goddess Durga is immersed in the water and is famously known as Visarjan.

 Another legend claims that Lord Ram prayed to Goddess Durga for 9 days to win over Ravana to free Sita.
 On the 10th day, Lord Ram kills Ravan with his arrow and frees Sita.
 This is celebrated as Dasara.
 Here during the 10th day, the statue of Ravan is burned with aiming it with a blazing arrow.